 When the port is being used for treatment the needle is changed once a week.
-In-between treatments and when not being used to ensure the port does not get blocked with blood, your port is flushed and locked with 0.9% sodium chloride 10mL.
+In-between treatments and when not being used to ensure the port does not get blocked with blood, your port is flushed and locked every 3 months with 0.9% sodium chloride 10mL.
 (Posiflush pre-filled syringe)